-A 16+ Entrance History of Art tutor fully prepares students with the knowledge and understanding required for the exam.
+A 16 plus entrance History of Art tutor fully prepares students with the knowledge and understanding required for the exam.

 A tutor develops students’ critical vocabulary needed to discuss works of art in both their historical and cultural contexts.

-16+ Entrance History of Art tuition enhances a student’s understanding of exam preparation, building their confidence in an assertive way.
+16 plus entrance History of Art tuition enhances a student’s understanding of exam preparation.
+Tutors build students confidence in an assertive, yet supportive way.

-A 16+ Entrance History of Art tutor inspires a lifelong enjoyment of the subject as well as the confidence to succeed in the exam.
+A 16 plus entrance History of Art tutor inspires a lifelong enjoyment of the subject as well as the confidence to succeed in the exam.

-The exams usually take place in the autumn of the school year prior to entry.
+The exams take place in the autumn of the school year prior to entry.

 Prospective students sit exams in all of the A Levels they wish to study.

-The exams are written in-house by each school, so there is no standardised process for the 16+.
+Written in-house by each school, the 16 plus exams have no standardised process.
 However, the papers are based on the GCSE syllabi with the aim to challenge students with some unfamiliar questions.